Space Runaway Ideon: TV ending

 Doba orders his forces to track down the Solo Ship, even if they have to go to the end of the universe.
 At that moment, the Ideon is invoked.
 Yet another strange light envelops the Solo Ship.
 Doba and Karala's encounter was the last chance humanity had, and both sides rejected it.
 The Ideon releases its infinite power, using Karala's baby as the trigger, and the Ideon wipes out both races.
-It scatters humanity and the Buff Clan, sending them to the end of the universe to be reborn as wise and kindhearted, many new races of Peoples to use technology more wisely, and never to repeat the same mistakes they did by using technology. spirit of Solo Ship, massive number of comets and The souls of Piper Lou and Karala's baby then travel through space.
+It scatters humanity and the Buff Clan, sending them to the end of the universe to be reborn as wise and kindhearted, to use technology more wisely, and never to repeat the same mistakes they did by using technology.
+The souls of Piper Lou and Karala's baby then travel through space.

 Be Invoked

-Where the TV series ends, the second movie changes events drastically.
-The Buff Clan is quickly finishing its work on the Ganda Rowa, a powerful warship that might be even more powerful than the Ideon.
+After the TV series ends, the second movie changes events drastically.
+The Buff Clan is quickly finishing its work on the Gando Rowa, a powerful warship that might be even more powerful than the Ideon.
 After Doba declares that he will hunt his daughter to the ends of the universe, the Solo Ship flees under pursuit of many Buff Clan troops.
 Harulu sends out her top fighters, Tororof and Kilarul, in the Zanza Lubu.
 Sheryl, drunken and mad over Lin and Gije's deaths and armed with the knowledge that the Ide desires to protect children, brings out Piper Lou onto the deck of the ship in order to strengthen the Ideon.
 The force of the Ideon Gun blows her right off the ship to her death, reuniting her with her beloved Gije.
 Karala saves Piper Lou and the Solo Ship escapes.

 On the bridge of the Solo Ship, Karala reveals to everyone else that she's pregnant with Bes' child, who Cosmo and the others call a Messiah.
 Kilarul and Tororof head back to Harulu, telling her that Karala and her unborn child are what manifest the Ide.
 Harulu decides to both prevent the child's birth and stop the Ide's power from invoking by killing Karala.
 The Zanza Lubu that she, Kilarul, and Tororof are on is destroyed in battle, but the three make their way onto the Solo Ship.
 Tororof is killed by Banda Lotta, who is killed shortly after by Kilarul.
 Karala reveals herself and tries to kill Harulu, only to be shot in the face and killed by Harulu, who flees immediately after along with Kilarul.
 It isn't long before the two of them are annihilated by the Ideon Gun.